-Although many commercial and industrial buildings require louvres, either for ventilation or simply as a vision screen, there is often insufficient consideration given to exactly what the system is required to achieve.
+All commercial and industrial buildings require louvres, to allow the building to breath and prevent rain from getting in or sometimes, simply as zero vision screening.
+However, there is often insufficient consideration given to exactly what the system is required to achieve.
 This is particularly common when it comes to "Performance Louvres" and the need to exclude wind driven rain.

 Ultimately, everyone wants 100% rain defence and 100% air flow.
-However, this is not always achievable and there is always be a compromise between the two performance factors.
+However, this is not always achievable and there is always a compromise between these two performance factors.
 In Australia AS/NZS 4740:2000 sets out the test method and standard required for testing natural ventilators.

-When specifying a louvre the information below must be taken into consideration.
+When specifying a louvre the information following must be carefully considered.